 Each licensed VM that is covered with Software Assurance (SA) can be moved frequently within a server farm or to a third party hosting provider or cloud services provider without buying additional BizTalk Server licenses.

-Example: Imagine you have bunch of test BizTalk environments in your organisation like SIT, UAT, Staging, Pre-production, Emergency Bug Fix etc., then it will be much simpler option to license all the cores in the physical host server and create as many virtual test environments as required on that particular server.
+Example: Imagine you have a bunch of test BizTalk environments in your organization like SIT, UAT, Staging, Pre-production, Emergency Bug Fix etc., then it will be a much simpler option to license all the cores in the physical host server and create as many virtual test environments as required on that particular server.
 In the below setup, if you have purchased 16 core licenses for all the processors in the physical host server you can provision BizTalk VM’s in various different ways

 In the above scenario if you have enabled Hyper-threading in the physical server, then you’ll have 32 logical cores instead of 16.
 It could be an option if you want to more BizTalk environment isolate from each other but not really worried about performance.
 Once your physical cores are fully licensed then it’s worth taking advantage of Hyper-threading.

 Hyper-threading on an individual virtual machine licensing may not be a good option, since you may be paying more for the less processing power.